-Technology Voucher Programme (TVP) is a funding scheme under the Innovation and Technology Fund (ITF) that aims to subsidise local small and medium enterprises (SMEs) in using technological services and solutions to improve productivity, or upgrade or transform their business processes.
+Technology Voucher Programme (TVP) is a funding scheme under the Innovation and Technology Fund (ITF) that aims to subsidise non-listed local entities in using technological services and solutions to improve productivity, or upgrade or transform their business processes.

 - How should I make an application?

 You can submit application through the Technology Voucher Programme Funding Administrative System.
-In case of difficulties, applicant enterprises may contact ITC for assistance in submitting applications through the TVP website.
+Applicants may contact ITC for assistance if they encounter difficulties in submitting applications through the TVP website.